SairajBarve/Python_Interactive_Dictionary/README.md

-A command line dictionary built using Python
+one of the best command line dictionary built using Python